entando/entando-docs/vuepress/docs/next/tutorials/ecr/publish-project-bundle.md

 ent prj pbs-publish
 ```

-4. Register the bundle into the ECR registry.
+4. Deploy the bundle into the Entando Component Repository.
 ``` sh
 ent prj deploy
 ```